Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Localization of various form fields

 and the potential function:

-It is evident that:
+It is evident that

-Here, $t$ is a positive constant.
-Thus, the zero-mode function of scalar fields is convergent and localizable solely under scalar field coupling.
-By selecting different values of $t$, various potential functions and zero-mode cases can be obtained, as depicted in Fig. \ref{fig:subfig_3}.
+Thus, the scalar zero mode is convergent, and can always be localized on the brane with scalar field coupling.
+By selecting different values of parameter $t$, various potential functions and zero-mode cases can be obtained, as depicted in Fig. \ref{fig:subfig_3}.
+We can see that the effective potential is a series of volcanic potentials, and the zero-mode is still localizable.

-In conclusion, the analysis of the coupling to both the gravitational field and scalar field has been carried out separately.
-It has been observed that the parameter $C_2$ influences the convergence of the zero-mode when coupled to the gravitational field, leading to variations in the behavior of the effective potential function at infinity.
-On the other hand, the parameters $C_1$ and $k$ impact the depth of the potential well when the potential function approaches a finite value (with $C_2=\frac{1}{2}$), where larger values result in deeper potential wells and an increase in the number of bound states.
-When coupled to a scalar field, the parameter $t$ does not affect the convergence of the zero-mode case but alters the height of the potential function, with larger values of $t$ leading to a higher potential peak.
+In conclusion, the analysis of the coupling with the gravity and and the background scalar field has been carried out separately.
+In the case of coupling with the gravity, it has been observed that the scalar zero-mode can always be localized on the brane.
+For the effective potential, there is a critical value $1/2$ for the parameter $\text C_2$.
+If $\text C_2<1/2$, the effective potential is a series of volcanic potentials.
+If $\text C_2=1/2$, a finitely deep potential well emerges with the depth increasing alongside parameters $k$ and $\text C_1$, and if $\text C_2>1/2$, there will be an infinitely deep potential well.
+In the case of coupling with the background scalar field, the parameter $t$ does not affect the convergence of the scalar zero-mode but alters the height of the potential function, with larger values of $t$ leading to a higher potential peak.